On multivariate contribution measures of systemic risk with applications in cryptocurrency market: Abstract

 \section{Abstract}

-Conditional risk measures and their associated risk contribution measures are commonly employed in finance and actuarial science for evaluating systemic risk and quantifying the effects of risk contagion.
-This paper introduces various types of contribution measures based on the MCoVaR, MCoES, and MMME studied in \cite{ortega2021} and \citet{das2018} to assess both the absolute and relative effects of a single risk when other risks in a group are in distress.
-The properties of these contribution risk measures are examined, and sufficient conditions for comparing these measures between two sets of random vectors are established using univariate and multivariate stochastic orders and stochastic dependence notions.
-Numerical examples are presented for validating the conditions.
-Finally, a real dataset from the cryptocurrency market is also utilized to analyze the contagion effect in terms of our proposed contribution measures.
+Conditional risk measures and their associated risk contribution measures are commonly employed in finance and actuarial science for evaluating systemic risk and quantifying the effects of risk interactions.
+This paper introduces various types of contribution ratio measures based on the MCoVaR, MCoES, and MMME studied in \cite{ortega2021} and \citet{das2018} to assess the relative effects of a single risk when other risks in a group are in distress.
+The properties of these contribution risk measures are examined, and sufficient conditions for comparing these measures between two sets of random vectors are established using univariate and multivariate stochastic orders and statistically dependent notions.
+Numerical examples are presented to validate these conditions.
+Finally, a real dataset from the cryptocurrency market is used to analyze the spillover effects through our proposed contribution measures.